ronnieholm/Bugfree.NemLogIn/README.md

   SP part of the [OIOSAML.Net](https://github.com/digst/OIOSAML.Net) authentication solution.
-- [Notes on asymmetric cryptography and NemLog-in](docs/Introduction-to-asymmetric-cryptography-and-NemLog-in.txt) to augment official NemLogIn documentation which assumes the reader is already familiar with the concepts of certificates, encryption, and signing.
+- [Notes on asymmetric cryptography and NemLog-in](docs/Introduction-to-asymmetric-cryptography-and-NemLog-in.md) to augment official NemLog-in documentation which assumes the reader is already familiar with the concepts of certificates, encryption, and signing.

 ## Getting started